Saint-Hubert, Quebec: Historic neighbourhoods

-Brentwood was located in between Rue Kimber and Chemin Chambly.
-Chemin Noble was among the main streets in the area, with Cousineau Boulevard becoming important much later on.
-Chemin Noble was named for Benjamin Noble, superintendent and resident of the area, upon its founding in the late 1910s.
+Brentwood was located in between Kimber Street and Chambly Road.
+Noble Road was among the main streets in the area, with Cousineau Boulevard becoming important much later on.
+Noble Road was named for Benjamin Noble, superintendent and resident of the area, upon its founding in the late 1910s.
 Brentwood was considered a "summer hideaway" by many Montrealers.
 It had no streets, electricity or telephone service.
 A small "hut-like" train station was located next to the railroad tracks and provided service to Montreal via the Montreal and Southern Counties Railway.